Domain-Connect/exampleservice/README.md

 # Accessing the app

-From your browser (potentially on another machine) you'll want to hit up your site.
-You can run this on a real domain, or by editing your local hosts file.
+This application runs at exampleservice.domainconnect.org.

+You can also run this application locally on your own box in a simple bottle server.
+Just sudo python statelesshosting.py.

+One caveat: you'll need to modify your local hosts file so exampleservice.domainconnect.org resolves to your own localhost.